 What does your role as Account Manager entail?

-My role entails working with clients to deliver custom training programs.
+My role entails working with clients to deliver custom compliance training programs.
 This is achieved by applying the appropriate project management methodology for individual projects and programs, using the necessary project standards to drive client satisfaction and successful project delivery.
 Day to day, I liaise with a great team of Developers, Graphic Designers/Learning Consultants and third-party vendors to coordinate often large and challenging programs.

 Which part of working at LEO Learning do you love most?